alterz-co/beta/README.md

 `amplify status` displays the amplify updates to deploy to your AWS backend. `amplify push` updates the backend with the lambda, apis, storage and other aws meta information in this repository.
 Ensure your have run npm install in each of the lambda function express directories prior to push.
 See [Dev Setup](#dev-setup).
+After you have run `amplify push`,copy the just the json contents of `src\aws-exports.js` and paste it into `server\config\aws-exports.js`.
+Just the json contents, do not modify the `module.exports{}` declaration.

+If you wish to use an existing an existing table in your `dynamodb`, ensure that the `tableName` in your lambda function matches your existing tables.

 ## Dev Setup